Molecular and colloidal transport in bacterial cellulose hydrogels: Results and discussion

 The periodic variation in film permeability and transport creates a complex pathway for diffusing species and likely aids in protection of the bacteria, but we are not aware of specific evolutionary benefits.
 The overall fiber density of the mesh can also be controlled, if needed, in applications requiring different microstructures and pore accessibility \cite{Fu2012,Huang2013}.
-One method of control is to increase the viscosity of the culture medium by adding thickeners like sodium alginate,\cite{Zhou2007,Cheng2009,Kwandou2018} to reduce bacterial mobility throughout the culture medium.
+One method of control is to increase the viscosity of the culture medium by adding thickeners like sodium alginate,\cite{Zhou2007,Cheng2009,Kwandou2018} that reduce bacterial mobility throughout the culture medium.
+As the medium viscosity increases in the culture, the thickness of the film and the spacing between the periodic layers decreases (Figure \ref{fig:biofilms} d.1$-$d.3).
+Interestingly, the mass of cellulose produced does not change significantly.
+This indicates the growth rate of cellulose is unchanged, but the mobility of the bacteria is expected to be decreased by the increased viscosity.
+As a result, the bacteria do not spread out as widely but still grow the same amount of cellulose, resulting in thinner and denser films.
+To some extent the spacing between the periodic layers and the overall porosity of the film can be controlled by tuning the viscosity and movement of the bacteria in the culture.
 The stark difference wrought by addition of the thickener is easily demonstrated by comparing the films grown without sodium alginate, Figure \ref{fig:biofilms}c, and with $1 \% \; w/v$ sodium alginate, Figure \ref{fig:biofilms}d.
-The native structure in Figure \ref{fig:biofilms}c has periodic dense layers with regular spacing of around \unit{60}{\micro\meter} while the structure in Figure \ref{fig:biofilms}d has a layer spacing nearly six times smaller.
-The two biofilms contain the same mass of cellulose, but their varied structures result in respective bulk fiber densities of \unit{0.01}{\gram\per\centi\cubic\meter} and \unit{0.03}{\gram\per\centi\cubic\meter} based on dry weight and wet volume measurements.
+The native structure in Figure \ref{fig:biofilms}c has periodic dense layers with regular spacing of around \unit{60}{\micro\meter} while the structure in Figure \ref{fig:biofilms}d has a layer spacing nearly 6$\times$ smaller.
+The two biofilms contain the same mass of cellulose, but their varied structures result in respective bulk fiber densities of only \unit{0.01}{\gram\per\centi\cubic\meter} and \unit{0.03}{\gram\per\centi\cubic\meter} based on dry weight and wet volume measurements.
 The results in Figure \ref{fig:biofilms} demonstrate that we can control the physical spacing and relative distance within these periodic fiber structures to understand and control diffusive transport effects.
 Below we study the effects of the varied spacing and pore size distribution on directional transport using particle tracking.